• Home

 It sounds bad, but I’ve left a few jobs over the years.
 It started when I was 25 and left my corporate job after four years there and went back to grad school to become a speech path.
 I remember being sad about leaving my coworkers, but I had already begun dreaming about a different future.
-I’ve worked for several different school districts over the years, working as a district employee and other times working as a contract employee.
-Obviously moving around has been affected by moving and having children, but there have been lots of changes, probably more than the average person.
+I’ve worked for several different school districts over the years.
+I’ve worked as a district employee and other times worked as a contract employee.
+Obviously I’ve moved and had children, but there have been lots of changes, probably more than the average person.

 On the other hand, I married a man who has been working the same job for 13+ years.
 My husband Mike says he is happy and has no interest in leaving.
 He has weathered staffing changes and, frankly, I’m impressed by his guts over the years.
 I should say that he does actuarial work for a nonprofit and does not have a school-based job.